Retribution (2023 film): Production

-Retribution is an American-German-Spanish co-production by Studiocanal and Studio Babelsberg Motion Pictures.
+Retribution is an American, French, German and Spanish co-production by StudioCanal and Studio Babelsberg Motion Pictures.
 It was shot mainly at Babelsberg Studios in Potsdam and in the streets of Berlin, where the story takes place.

-Neeson was cast as the lead in November 2020.
-In May 2021, it was announced that Champion and Aspell were cast to portray the son and daughter of Neeson's character respectively.
+Originally announced in 2017, Neeson was confirmed to be starring in November 2020.
+In May 2021, it was announced that Champion and Aspell were cast to portray the son and daughter respectively of Neeson's character.
 In June 2021, it was announced that Modine, Davidtz and Moayed were cast in the film.
 In July 2021, Deadline Hollywood reported that Modine completed his scenes that were filmed in Germany.
+The film's score was composed by Harry Gregson-Williams.